DashMedia/emmet-compass/README.md

 emmet-compas
 ============

-Emmet Compass by Dash Media
+Emmet Compass Snippets by Dash Media

 *because we couldn't find one*